Linear Search Implementation

 num = 44;

-idx = linearSearch(array, num, sizeof(array)/sizeof(*array), 1);
+idx = linearSearch(array, num, sizeof(array)/sizeof(*array));

 Test linearSearch with last element to see worst-case number of operations.
-Pass 1 as final argument instead of 0.

 Linear Search Function